Dennis James: Early career and life

 James was born to Demetrio Ernest Sposa and Teresa Amorosi, both of Italian descent.
 Born in Jersey City, New Jersey, James joined that city's WAAT as an announcer and moved in May 1940 to WNEW in New York City (now WBBR).
 He was soon hosting a morning show called Breakfast With Bamberger's Basement.
 He went into television, appearing in 1943 on the first anniversary program of W2XVW, which eventually became WABD, the flagship station of the DuMont Television Network in 1946 (WABD is now Fox-owned WNYW).
-By mid-July 1943, he had taken over as host of DuMont's re-named fledgling Wednesday night variety show, Television Roof.
+By mid-July 1943, he had taken over as host of DuMont's renamed fledgling Wednesday night variety show, Television Roof.
 By September, programming was drastically curtailed on all New York stations due to the war.
 On April 15, 1946, WABD opened new studios at Wanamaker's department store and on the 18th, James appeared in an episode of Famous Jury Trials.